syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 {% endhighlight %}
 {% endtabs %}

-N> Cursor position support available for editable mode only and Two way binding not supported in Android platform.
+N> The cursor position support is available for editable mode only, and two-way binding is not supported in the Android platform.